ertanszr-git/WhatsMyIP/README.md

-# What's My IP Address
+# What's My IP Address - WhatsMyIP

 This script helps you for knowing your IP address.